 Once adopted by City Council, the Texas A&M-San Antonio Area Regional Center Plan becomes a component of the City's SA Tomorrow Comprehensive Plan.
 Where the previously adopted Heritage South Sector Plan overlaps the Texas A&M-San Antonio Area Regional Center Plan, the Texas A&M-San Antonio Area Regional Center Plan will be the plan of reference for land use designations.
-Similarly, where a previous plan and the Texas A&M-San Antonio Area Regional Center Plan have conflicting policies or priorities within the adopted boundary of the Texas A&M-San Antonio Area Regional Center Plan, the Texas A&M-San Antonio Area Regional Center Plan will be City policy.
+Similarly, where a previous plan and the Texas A&M-San Antonio Area Regional Center Plan have conflicting policies or priorities within the adopted boundary of the Texas A&M-San Antonio Area Regional Center Plan, the Texas A&M-San Antonio Area Regional Center Plan, the Texas A&M-San Antonio Area Regional Center Plan have conflicting policies or priorities within the adopted boundary of the Texas A&M-San Antonio Area Regional Center Plan, the Texas A&M-San Antonio Area Regional Center Plan will be City policy.